aditijigyasisharma/spring-boot-example/README.md

 1. Maven
 2. Java 8

-To run the application clone/download and run mvn spring-boot:run
+To run the application clone/download and use maven command to run the application. run mvn spring-boot:run

 For Swagger UI URL is:
 http://localhost:8080/swagger-ui.html

 For H2-console:
 http://localhost:8080/h2-console

+Enhancements:
+Make the application thread safe and secure.